JGRennison/OpenTTD-patches/README.md

   * Add setting to automatically save when losing connection to a network game. (added in v0.25.0).
   * Station rating: track "last visited vehicle type" separately per cargo. (added in v0.25.0).
   * Go to depot and sell vehicle orders. (added in v0.26.0).
-  * Order mode to lock timetable wait time against autofill/automate changes. (added in v0.26.0).
+  * Order mode to lock timetable wait and travel times against autofill/automate changes. (added in v0.26.0 and v0.27.0 respectively).
   * Settings to allow placing stations and all NewGRF objects under bridges. (added in v0.26.0).
+  * Leave early order timetable flag. (added in v0.27.0).
+  * Timetabled wait times at waypoints. (added in v0.27.0).
   * Various minor fixes, see changelog.
   * [NewGRF specification additions](docs/newgrf-additions.html).